waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # II.
 Quest Log
 - **Current Quest: The Mt.
 Moon Fossil**
     - **Objective:** Find a fossil to give to the Rocket Grunt blocking the path at Mt.
 Moon B2F (30,12), or find a way past the Hiker at 1F (6,7).
     - **Status:** Active.
 The path to the main Rocket Grunt on B2F at (30,12) appears to be blocked.
-I am currently exploring a large, isolated eastern partition of B2F, trying to find a way to progress, but have so far been unsuccessful.
+I am currently exploring a large, isolated eastern partition of B2F.
+My `master_navigator_agent` has determined this is a maze puzzle, and the solution is to use the 'wall-following' method to find a secret passage.
 - **Stalled Quest: The Copycat's Gift**
     - **Objective:** Obtain a POKé DOLL and give it to COPYCAT.
     - **Status:** Stalled.
 All leads in Cerulean City have been exhausted.
 Suspect COPYCAT is not in a currently accessible area.